willdeberry/stelligent-u/06-auto-scaling/README.md

 _How would you use AWS CloudWatch to help monitor your ASG?_

+> There are a few things you can look for via the Cloudwatch metrics to make sure the health of your ASG is working appropriately.
+> - monitoring of the min/max size of the asg
+> - monitoring of the amount of instances in each state (eg: `InService`, `Pending`, `Standby`, etc)

 You can read more [here](https://docs.aws.amazon.com/autoscaling/ec2/userguide/as-instance-monitoring.html) about CloudWatch monitoring with ASGs.